RamVikash935/Prostate-Cancer-Detection-Classification/README.md

 <br>
 The state-of-the-art DL model trained using extensive data augmentation on large-scale PI-CAI data provided high performance in detecting csPCa on the hidden validation and testing sets of the challenges
 <br>
-Methods used is nnU-Net Model
+Method used is nnU-Net Model